BitcontrolApp/bitcontrol/README.md

 For instance, to run a MySQL-enabled application with a database such as "mydatabase", user "mydbuser" and password "mydbpass", use the following command:

-`./bitcontrol-linux -dbtype mysql -dbname mydatabase -dbuser mydbuser -dbpass mydbpass`
+`./bitcontrol-linux -dbtype mysql -dbname mydatabase -dbuser mydbuser -dbpwd mydbpass`

 ### What parameters can be passed when launching?
 `-username` login for Basic authentication